 Hopeful Monster began as a recording project at songwriter Jason Ball’s Nervous System studio in Seabright, Nova Scotia.
 Jason and studio partner Paul Aucoin of The Hylozoists spent the first few months of 2001 recording two albums: Hopeful Monster and The Hylozoists’ La Nouvelle Gauche, both released on Halifax's Brobdingnagian Records.
 In 2002, Hopeful Monster began playing shows in Halifax, and showcased at Pop Montreal and CFNY Nu Music Night at the Horseshoe Tavern in Toronto.
 Jason and Paul (on drums) were joined by Dale Murray on electric guitar and pedal steel, Andy Patil on bass, David Christensen on organ and flute and vocalist/vibraphonist Damien Moynihan.

 In June 2003 Jason toured Norway and UK to promote a European release of Hopeful Monster on Norwegian indie label Hype City Recordings, traveling and performing with Sufjan Stevens, Emil Nikolaisen of Sereena Maneesh and label owner Frode Stromstad.
-While in Oslo, he was invited to play at the wedding party for Of Montreal star couple Kevin and Nina Barnes.
-Unfortunately, the label folded before the album was released.
+While in Oslo, he was invited to play at the wedding party for Of Montreal's Kevin and Nina Barnes.

 In 2004, Jason returned to Europe as a member of The Heavy Blinkers, opening shows with solo Hopeful Monster sets in Germany, France and UK.
 When his wife became pregnant with their first daughter in 2005, Jason stayed close to home, playing keyboards in the Hylozoists and with chanteuse Lily Frost, as well as harmonizing in vocal pop trio The Wilderness with fellow songwriters Andrew Rodriguez and Jason Kent.